laura1machado1delostoyos/laura1machado1delostoyos/README.md

 ### Hi there 👋

 #### Welcome to my profile!
-I am currently learning some skills at CodeOp to become a Data Scientist.
+I trained as a Chemist and now I am learning Data Science.
 I aim to develop this space to contain my portfolio of projects.
 My pronouns are she/her.

 <!--